Kızılırmak Delta: Birds

 The delta is important for birds crossing the Black Sea, and three-quarters of bird species in Turkey have been recorded in the delta.
 About 950 pairs of white storks migrate to Africa and return to breed in the delta, and their numbers are increasing.
 Although elsewhere storks commonly nest on manmade structures such as electricity pylons, in the delta almost all nest in trees.
 Rather than their usual migration to Mozambique, Kenya or Egypt, storks which are injured or cannot fly can survive year-round in the delta.
 Other birds species in the region include the grey-headed swamphen and the great egret.
-Birds are ringed during both the spring and autumn migrations, but mostly during the autumn, as they need longer to rest due to coming over Black Sea and returning with young offsprings.
+Birds are ringed during both the spring and autumn migrations, but mostly during the autumn, as they need longer to rest due to coming over Black Sea and returning with young.
 Birds are ringed at the Cernek Ringing Station and Ondokuz Mayıs University's bird research center, which has ringed 165 thousand birds from 175 species.
 23 years of ringing has shown that climate change is affecting migration timing.
 The university's two bird watching towers are open to visitors.
 Several bird species decreased due to channalization of the river.